 • Sunrooms.

-• Rooms you don’t use very often.
+• Areas you don’t visit very frequently.

-• Locations with hot and cold spots.
+• Rooms with hot and cold spots.

 • Costly electric heat from baseboards, wall heaters or radiators.

-• Older homes that don’t have ductwork as a result of radiator or baseboard heat.
+• Older homes that don’t have ductwork because of radiator or baseboard heat.

 Our Specialists Can Take Care of All Your Mini-Split Installation Needs